milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 Uses of Personal Information

-We use and have used in the past twelve months, each of the categories of personal information for one or more of the purposes described in the section “How We Use Your Personal Information”.
-For ease of reference, we use the personal information to provide our service; to administer and operate our business; to research, analyze and improve our services; to enable partner integrations and promotions; to send marketing and informational messages; to support Advertisements; for safety, security and fraud prevention; and to comply with law and enforce the Netflix Terms of Use.
+We use and have used in the past twelve months, each of the categories of personal information for one or more of the purposes described in the section “How We Use Your Personal Information.”
+For ease of reference, we use the personal information to provide our service; to administer and operate our business; to research, analyze and improve our services; to enable partner integrations and promotions; to send marketing and informational messages; to support advertisements; for safety, security and fraud prevention; and to comply with law and enforce the Netflix Terms of Use.

-When you play Netflix games that have features such as leaderboards, achievements, local multiplayer, online multiplayer, friend-related features, chat, Netflix game controller, and user-generated content, we use your personal information as described in the Netflix Games Supplemental Privacy Disclosures.
+When you play Netflix games that have features such as leaderboards, achievements, local multiplayer, online multiplayer, friend-related features, text or voice chat, Netflix Game Controller, and user-generated content, we use your personal information as described in the Netflix Games Supplemental Privacy Disclosures.

 Categories of Personal information disclosed for a business purpose

-We disclose and have disclosed in the past twelve months, the following categories of personal information for business purposes (see the section “Who We Disclose Personal Information To”): identifiers, California Customer Records, characteristics of protected classifications, commercial information, internet activity information, geolocation data, audio/visual information and inferences.
+We disclose and have disclosed in the past twelve months, the following categories of personal information for business purposes (see the section “Who We Disclose Personal Information To”): identifiers, Customer Records, characteristics of protected classifications, commercial information, internet activity information, geolocation data, audio/visual information and inferences.

 We disclose these categories of personal information to the following recipients: the Netflix family of companies; Service Providers; Partners; Netflix Marketing Providers; Advertising Companies; and entities engaged in connection with promotional collaborations, corporate transactions (if any), safety, security and fraud prevention, or for purposes of compliance with law and enforcing the Netflix Terms of Use.

 Categories of Personal Information Sold or Shared

-We engage in the sale and sharing and also have sold or shared (as defined under CCPA) the following categories of personal information in the last 12 months:
+We engage in the sale and sharing and also have sold or shared (as defined under some US State Privacy Laws) the following categories of personal information in the last 12 months:

-Categories of personal information “sold”: Our use of identifiers for Netflix marketing activities may be considered a “sale” under CCPA (see section “Communications and Marketing Preferences” → “Matched Identifier Communications from Netflix”).
+Categories of personal information “sold”: Our use of identifiers for Netflix marketing activities may be considered a “sale” or "sharing" under some US State Privacy Laws (see section “Communications and Marketing Preferences” → “Matched Identifier Communications from Netflix”).

-Additionally, we use identifiers for marketing activities (such as behavioral advertisements promoting the Netflix service or Netflix content through use of cookies and resettable identifiers) which can be considered “sharing” under CCPA (see section “Communications and Marketing Preferences” → “Marketing of the Netflix service using cookies and similar technologies”).
+Additionally, we use identifiers for marketing activities (such as Behavioral Advertisements promoting the Netflix service or Netflix content through use of cookies and resettable identifiers) which can be considered a "sale" or “sharing” under some US State Privacy Laws (see section “Communications and Marketing Preferences” → “Marketing of the Netflix service using cookies and similar technologies”).

-Categories of personal information used for “targeted advertising” (considered “sharing” under CCPA): identifiers and geolocation data (for example, Advertisers may select Advertisements to be displayed to devices in a specific city or state).
-We allow Advertisers to use these categories of personal information to deliver Advertisements on the Netflix service.
-Such use may be considered "sharing" under CCPA (see section “Advertising Choices”).
+Categories of personal information used for “targeted advertising” : identifiers and geolocation data (for example, Advertisers may select advertisements to be displayed to devices in a specific city or state).
+We use these categories of personal information to support Behavioral Advertisements on the Netflix service.
+Such use may be considered "sharing" under California Consumer Privacy Act (CCPA) (see section “Advertising Choices”).

 Business purpose of selling or sharing personal information

-We engage in the sale and sharing and also have sold or shared (as defined under CCPA) the above categories of personal information for the following business or commercial purposes: to send marketing messages, and support Advertisements.
+We engage in the sale and sharing and also have sold or shared (as defined under some US State Privacy Laws) the above categories of personal information for the following business or commercial purposes: to send marketing messages, and support Behavioral Advertisements.

-In the last 12 months, any sale or sharing of personal information was limited to Netflix marketing activities and operating our ad supported subscription plan.
+In the last 12 months, any sale or sharing of personal information was limited to Netflix marketing activities and supporting Behavioral Advertisements.

 Retention of Personal Information

 We may retain personal information as required or permitted by applicable laws and regulations, including to honor your choices, for our billing or records purposes, and to fulfill the purposes described in this Privacy Statement.

-Specifically, we retain personal information for as long as necessary to provide our service; to administer and operate our business; to research, analyze, and improve our services; to send marketing and informational messages; to support Advertisements; for safety, security, and fraud prevention; and to comply with law and enforce the Netflix Terms of Use.
+Specifically, we retain personal information for as long as necessary to provide our service; to administer and operate our business; to research, analyze, and improve our services; to send marketing and informational messages; to support advertisements; for safety, security, and fraud prevention; and to comply with law and enforce the Netflix Terms of Use.
 Our retention of personal information is based on many factors such as your relationship with Netflix (for example, whether you are a Netflix current member); the nature of the personal information; compliance with our legal obligations; and/or defending or resolving actual or anticipated legal claims.
 We take reasonable measures to destroy or de-identify personal information in a secure manner when it is no longer required.
 For information about deletion, removal and retention of personal information, please see help.netflix.com/node/126558.

+Use of De-Identified Information

+We may de-identify personal information in a secure manner when we determine it is appropriate as part of our business operations.
+We take reasonable measures to maintain and use the information in a de-identified manner.
+We do not attempt to re-identify such information, except as permitted under applicable law.

-Your California Privacy Rights
+Your Privacy Rights

-California residents have certain rights with respect to your personal information.
+Residents of states that have adopted US State Privacy Laws have certain rights with respect to your personal information.

 Right to Know/Access.
 You have the right to request that we disclose: the categories and specific pieces of personal information we have collected about you; the categories of sources from which personal information are collected; our business or commercial purpose for collecting, using, disclosing, selling or sharing personal information; the categories of third parties to whom we disclose, sell, or share personal information; and the categories of personal information we have disclosed, sold, or shared about you for a business or commercial purpose.
 You also have a right to confirm whether we process your personal information, and to access and receive a copy of the specific personal information we have collected about you.